fbpx

 Cauliflower Stem and Leaves Soup Recipe

 What do I do with cauliflower stem and leaves?
 How can I use cauliflower stems in my cooking?
 These seem to be the IT questions.
 Roasted, breaded, fried, tossed in your favorite sauce and dipped in some creamy dressing, it’s the perfect veggie for recreating our favorite fatty cheat foods like buffalo chicken, except with this super veg involved, you get fiber, antioxidants and loads of micronutrients.
 For using cauliflower steams and leaves in this cauliflower soup recipe we have roasted this cruciferous vegetable to reveal its richer side.
-With or without the cream, and a side of crutons, this cauliflower soup recipe is bold, rich and lush.
+With or without the cream, and a side of croutons, this cauliflower stem soup recipe is bold, rich and lush.

 • Knife and cutting board